Sudden visual loss is a common complaint with variable presentations among patients of different ages.

 Laboratory studies should include blood counts and coagulation studies.

-Obtain sedimentation rate in patients older than 55 years to screen for giant cell arteritis.
+Obtain erythrocyte sedimentation rate, C-reactive protein level, and platelet count in patients older than 55 years with suspected giant cell arteritis.

 Treating transient monocular blindness (TMB) and atherosclerosis is important because they increase the risk of stroke.